 7. See A Show At Odéon-Théâtre de l’Europe

-In between Eglise Saint-Sulpice and the Luxembourg Gardens pass by the semi-circular Place de l’Odéon where the oldest theatre monument in Europe still in operation stands.
+In between the Saint Sulpice Church and the Luxembourg Gardens pass by the semi-circular Place de l’Odéon where the oldest theatre monument in Europe still in operation stands.
 The elegant historical monument with its classical columns still has performances from Tuesdays through Sundays.

 2 rue Corneille, 75006 Paris